BoghaFisch/nbody-simulator/README.md

 # nbody-simulator
 A performance comparison between a set of parallel and sequential algorithms for gravitational n-body simulation.

-The algorithms compared were the following:
+The algorithms implemented and compared were the following:

     1) A sequential O(N^2) program.